 Advances in stem cell therapy afford an alternative therapeutic strategy for treatment of human diseases in clinical therapy.
 Due to their unique characteristics, stem cells are considered a potential tool to understand and model many critical diseases such as cancer, neurodegeneration, and cardiovascular disease.

-Further, iPSCs also possess abilities in generating other stem cells and a variety of immune cells for broad clinical requirements.
-Therefore, utilizing iPSCs in stem cell therapy has great attractions and provides tremendous applications in regenerative medicine.
+Further, iPSCs possess abilities to generate other stem cells, and a variety of immune cells for broad clinical requirements.
+Therefore, using iPSCs in stem cell therapy has potential in regenerative medicine.

 While human induced pluripotent stem cell (hiPSC) culture has become routine in the lab, pluripotent cell media costs, frequent media changes, and reproducibility of differentiation have remained restrictive, limiting the potential for large-scale projects.

 High-throughput solutions on the BioXp™ system increase turnaround time and provide the flexibility to rapidly iterate beyond what was previously possible — particularly in the optimization and formulation of novel hiPSC culture mediums using codon-optimized recombinant proteins.